 Exploring Saint Paul doesn’t have to cost you much.
 From zoos to festivals and tours, here’s a roundup of our free activities.

-Cathedral of Saint Paul
+6. Cathedral of Saint Paul

-The Cathedral of Saint Paul is the highest point of the city.
-Stop by anytime to check out the beautiful 101-year-old building -- see where John F. Kennedy sat when he attended Mass here, observe the shrine that represents countries across the world and take the free tour that happens every weekday at 1 p.m.
+The highest point of the city is the Cathedral of Saint Paul—the third largest Catholic church in the United States and the fourth tallest.
+Stop by to check out the beautiful 103-year-old building to see where John F. Kennedy sat when he attended Mass here and observe the shrine representing countries across the world.
+Weekday guided tours are at 1:00 p.m., Tuesday-Friday.

 Sure—the essence of a "market" is to spend money, but you can still enjoy the sights and sounds of the lively Saint Paul Farmers' Market without reaching into your wallet.
 The outdoor market near CHS Field in Lowertown is open 9am-1pm Saturdays from Nov-April and both Saturdays and Sundays the rest of the season.

 Get your exercise and sightseeing in the same go.
 Summit Avenue is the longest stretch of Victorian houses in the United States, and the houses are stunning in every season.
 Whether you choose to walk, bike or drive down this historic street, make sure you stop at the James J. Hill House, the F. Scott Fitzgerald house and the Mississippi River Overlook.